-We recently listed a few things your future landlord (not to mention your broker) will probably never tell you about an apartment you’re checking out.
-Oftentimes, your best bet--as a renter or a buyer--is to corner your future neighbors and get them to spill information vital to your your future quality of life.
+So oftentimes, your best bet—as a renter or a buyer—is to corner your future neighbors and get them to spill information vital to your your future quality of life.

 - Noise and odors.
-Unless you can come back to an apartment at all hours during the day, you may not notice the weekday construction across the street, your neighbor’s Tuesday tuba lessons, or the recent college grads prone to throwing weekend parties.
-Neighbors can give you the inside scoop on noise problems inside and outside the building.
-Also ask them if there are any problems with secondhand cigarette smoke or cooking odors.
+Unless you can check an apartment at all hours of the day, you may not notice the weekday construction across the street, your neighbor’s Tuesday tuba lessons, or the recent college grads prone to throwing weekend parties.
+Building residents can give you the inside scoop on noise problems inside and outside the building.
+Also, ask them if there are any problems with secondhand cigarette smoke or cooking odors.

 - Bed bugs.
 By law, landlords and sellers must disclose bed bug history, but you may not be getting the full story.
 Current residents (especially renters, who don’t have anything to lose) are more likely to tell the truth when asked.
 For more information on disclosure requirements and sleuthing techniques, see Finding an apartment without bed bugs.